Timea's Kitchen

 ↓ Jump to Video

-We also enjoyed stuffed collard greens with spinach and delicious Hungarian stuffed peppers this week, but the best stuffed cabbage rolls were the real star.
-Keep reading for the full recipe and step-by-step instructions – you'll be amazed at how easy it is to create this comforting and delicious dish!
+This week in our kitchen, we enjoyed everything from stuffed collard greens with spinach to delicious Hungarian stuffed peppers but these fresh cabbage rolls with tomato sauce were the real star.
+Keep reading for the full recipe and step-by-step instructions-you'll be amazed at how easy it is to create this comforting and vibrant seasonal dish!

-This recipe brings the flavours of Hungary right to your kitchen!
-This best stuffed cabbage rolls gets a summer makeover with the addition of fresh dill, summer savory, and a vibrant tomato sauce simmered with sweet paprika and a touch of heat.
-Together with the best Hungarian stuffed cabbage rolls it's a dish that celebrates both the season's bounty and the rich culinary traditions of Eastern Europe.
+This recipe brings the authentic flavors of Transylvania right to your kitchen with a bright summer makeover.
+By using fresh garden cabbage and a zesty tomato sauce simmered with sweet paprika and plenty of fresh dill, we create a lighter version of the classic.
+Along with our traditional Hungarian stuffed cabbage rolls, this is a dish that celebrates both the season's bounty and the rich culinary traditions of Eastern Europe.

 Jump to: